 Every four years during a municipal election, public school supporters in York Region elect a trustee who represents them at the York Region District School Board (YRDSB).

 The boundaries of the areas the trustees represent change over time.
-YRDSB is conducting a review of its Trustee Areas in what is officially called a “Trustee Determination and Distribution Study.”
-This review has two components:
+In 2021, YRDSB conducted a review of its Trustee Areas in what is officially called a “Trustee Determination and Distribution Study.”
+This review had two components:

 Determining the number of trustees on YRDSB; and,

 Distributing the trustees across the Region into what are called Trustee Areas.

 View the final Trustee Determination and Distribution 2022 report submitted to the Ministry of Education.

 Option 3 - referenced in the Final Report